Hima0206/RabbitMQ-EKS-project/README.md

    2. Run RabbitMQ inside cluster
    3. Provide two sample python apps: a producer that publishes message and a consumer that receives them.

-2.RabbitMQ is a message broker that helps you when you want middleware between different applications or systems, allowing them to communicate with each other by exchanging messages.
+2. RabbitMQ is a message broker that helps you when you want middleware between different applications or systems, allowing them to communicate with each other by exchanging messages.

 Producer → Exchange → Queue → Consumer.